Skip to main content

 • ProtDT: A pLM fine-tuned by contrasting vector embeddings with an English language model to enable protein generation based on English natural language input.

 • xtrimoGPLM: A massive general-purpose pLM that has an extremely capable sequence design.
-It can even generate sequences with nearly identical structures that have almost no sequence similarity.
+It can even generate sequences with nearly identical structures with almost no sequence similarity.

 • PostT5: A fine-tuned version of ProtT5, which is also capable of sequence generation.
 This encoder-decoder architecture can generate a sequence given a structure input that approximates said structure.
 This is a bilingual model with amino acid and structure-based tokens.